-- If you are a nonresident spouse of a United States military service member employed or operating a business in Arkansas, you will need to include the following in addition to the above mentioned items: - o One (1) copy of a United States Department of Defense DD Form 1173 or a United States Department of Defense DD Form 1173-1, otherwise known as a Uniformed Services Identification and Privilege Card. - If an email address was provided on the application, you will receive a notification when your application has been accepted and processed.
+- If you are a nonresident spouse of a United States military service member employed or operating a business in Arkansas, you will need to include the following in addition to the above mentioned items: - o One (1) copy of a United States Department of Defense DD Form 1173 or a United States Department of Defense DD Form 1173-1, otherwise known as a Uniformed Services Identification and Privilege Card. - This may be submitted by mail or in person.
+Please allow 2-4 weeks for processing. - If an email address was provided on the application, you will receive a notification when your application has been accepted and processed. - The corresponding hard copy documents will be mailed to you via the United States Postal System.
+Allow 7-10 business days for delivery. - We can only accept original applications, do not mail a photocopy of the application. - To avoid the risk of rejection: - o Ensure that the notary who notarizes your application is in good standing and that they correctly notarize the affidavit at the bottom of the application. - o Ensure that the name printed on the bond, printed on the application, and signed on the application match.
+All three names must be identical.